The Emancipation of Mimi: Legacy

-The album ushered a shift in Carey's artistry and public persona, which Lehmann attributed to her accepting that she had already undergone several years of public humiliation.
-Lehmann and Okusanya agreed that, after decades in the industry, the album finally allowed her to embrace her diva persona in a light-hearted manner, less concerned with global pop stardom "and more oriented toward her own identity as an R&B diva with a confidently absurd sense of humor".
+The Emancipation of Mimi represented a shift in Carey's artistry and public persona, which Lehmann tied to her embracing years of public humiliation.
+He and Okusanya agreed it let her finally own her diva persona in a more light-hearted manner, with Lehmann saying that she became less fixated on global pop dominance and more rooted in R&B identity and absurd humor.
 Critics observed that her diva transformation and artistic liberation were supported by a glamorization of her wardrobe that had been sparse in her 1990s attire.
-Additionally, Lehmann said The Emancipation of Mimi finally allowed her to pivot her identity to that of an R&B singer, in contrast to the pop star she had heavily been promoted as during the 1990s.
-He and Julianne Escobedo Shepherd of Pitchfork suggested that Carey's shift in musical direction likely encouraged younger listeners who had grown up hearing her pop music to rediscover her work as adults.
-Writing for the Houston Chronicle, Joey Guerra said the album "refocused her energies and found a perfect balance of her pop sensibilities and love for hip-hop".
-Some commentators have suggested that Carey's decision to collaborate with rappers and hip-hop artists on the album strengthened her presence in the urban music market, in turn preventing her from reverting to the pop and R&B ballads that had defined much of her 1990s output.
+Lehmann said The Emancipation of Mimi finally allowed her to pivot her identity to that of an R&B singer, in contrast to the pop star she had been heavily promoted as during the 1990s; he and Pitchfork said the musical change drew back younger fans as adults.